jonathank1906/AOOP-Exam/README.md

 | Stop  | StopCommand |

 ## `[ObservableProperty]`
-- Requires `using CommunityToolkit.Mvvm.ComponentModel;` at the top of the viewmodel
+- Requires `using CommunityToolkit.Mvvm.ComponentModel;` at the top of the viewmodel.
+In addition, the class must inherit from `ObservableObject` (or from a custom base class that inherits from it, such as `ViewModelBase`).
 - Observable properties can be updated at any time while the application is running.
 When you change their value in the ViewModel, the UI will automatically update to reflect the new value.
     - It automatically implements `INotifyPropertyChanged`.
 - For static/constant values, a regular property is fine.
+- Observable properties are setup in the ViewModel.

 # Data-Binding
 - Data binding is typically done between the View and ViewModel.
 However, it is also sometimes necessary to do bindig between the View and the code behind.